iron-io/lambda/test-suite/README.md

   4. Register's image with UUID with IronWorker, replacing the older association.
 This means the Worker with name derived from `lambda.test` always runs the latest UUID.

+Understand that the `test-suite` binary only runs tests for the directories it can find in it's local `tests` directory.
+This means even after running the `add-test` tool, the automated test harness will not run those tests.
+This separation is good because you can now run the test locally as many times as you like and fix any failures.
+To have the IronWorker deployed, automatic test-harness pick up these new tests, you must recreate the `test-suite` Docker image and publish+register it as specified at the beginning of this guide.
+Also remember to add the tests to version control.

 ### Removing a test